 Produced and filmed during the spring and summer of 1963, the first test screening of the film was scheduled for November 22, 1963, the day that John F. Kennedy was assassinated.
 The producers felt that the public would not be in a mood for a black comedy so soon after such a traumatic event, so the premiere was moved back to late January 1964.

 When Strangelove talks about the doomsday device, Turgidson says, "Strangelove.
-What is that, German?"
-The reply he receives is "He changed his name; it was originally Merkwuerdigliebe."
+What kind of a name is that?
+That ain't no Kraut name is it?"
+The reply he receives is "He changed it when he became a citizen; it used to be Merkwuerdigliebe."
 This original name is a slightly altered version of the German term "Merkwuerdige Liebe", meaning "Strange love".

 Tracy Reed, the only female seen in the film, plays Turgidson's secretary Miss Scott, was billed in some early adverts as 'Miss Foreign Affairs'.
 This was due to her also appearing as that character in the centerfold of Playboy magazine (June 1962), which is read by Major Kong in the cockpit.
 The magazine covering her butt is Foreign Affairs.